Cumulus-Cloud/cumulus/README.md

 ```
 For more information on how to build the app, please refer to the corresponding section of this readme.

-Note: if you have this error `psql: FATAL:  role "cumulus" does not exist`, it might be because you have a local postgres server which override the docker postgres server.
-Stop the local server instance and restart the docker.

 ### Manually

 > TODO